mkdocstrings/griffe/docs/checking.md

 depending on our definition of API, since this won't raise immediate errors like `TypeError`.
-Not using the parameter still provides the argument with a default value: the contract is fullfilled.
+Not using the parameter still provides the argument with a default value: the contract is fulfilled.
 But default values very often have specific meaning, and changing them will *silently lead* (no immediate error) to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.
 That is why it is important to warn developers about such changes.